lhmouse/asteria/doc/quick-guide.md

 The `var [ ... ] = ...` syntax is called _structured binding for arrays_.
 The
 declared variables at the first ellipsis are initialized by the elements of the initializer at the second ellipsis in ascending order.
 The initializer must yield an array or `null`.
-Variables that correspond to no element are initialized to `null`.
+Variables that correspond to no elements are initialized to `null`.

 Similarly, the `var { ... } = ...` syntax is called _structure binding for
 objects_.
 The declared variables at the first ellipsis are initialized by the elements of the initializer at the second ellipsis according to their names.
 The initializer must yield an object or `null`.
-Variables that correspond to no element are initialized to `null`.
+Variables that correspond to no elements are initialized to `null`.

 [back to index](#index)